Quantum Mechanics in Terms of Realism

-For particles with higher spin the situation is more complicated.
-These particles need not have a definite spin component since the expression of the general spin state as a superposition of spin-component eigenstates can no longer always be reduced to one term by a spatial rotation of the spin- reference axis.
-Still, the coefficients in the superposition can be deter mined in essentially the same way as before, and it may now be the set of these coefficients that represents what already existed before the particles entered the apparatus.

-The Stern-Gerlach apparatus can also be used for a preparation of (say) spin-up atomic electrons.
-If the lower path is blocked off then only pure spin-up electrons leave the apparatus irrespective of their initial orienta tion.
-Only in the degenerate case where the incoming electrons all have spin down would no electron come through the apparatus.
-However, although we may call this operation a preparation, we are not able to predict or determine whether an individual incoming electron actually will leave the apparatus as a spin-up electron or will be absorbed inside the apparatus by the blocking material.

-In our interpretation there is no superposition principle in the sense of Dirac, where it does not just mean that a linear superposition of states is again a state, i.e. that the state equations are linear and homogeneous, but rather ``that whenever the system is definitely in one state we can consider it as being partly in each of two or more other states $\ldots $ in a way that cannot be conceived on classical ideas'' (Dirac$^{(157,158)})$.
-In the situation of the Stern-Gerlach experiment this would mean that the electron even before it has entered the apparatus, when it still is in an eigenstate of $s_{z^\prime }\; (z^\prime $ = arbitrary axis), is already partly in each of the eigenstates of $s_{z}$ ({\it z} = apparatus axis).
-We feel that this peculiar conception of Dirac's arises from the attempt to adjust the usual view that a measurement measures what already exists to the postulate that the Stern-Gerlach apparatus operating on an individual electron is such a measurement.
-Indeed, if the electron were a classical gyroscope, the measurement of the place where it hits the screen behind the magnet could be considered as a measurement of its initial spin component [formula (44)].
+If the electron were a classical gyroscope, the measurement of the place where it hits the screen behind the magnet could be considered as a measurement of its initial spin component (formula (2.4)).
 However, the electron is not a classical gyroscope, and to describe the quantum situation in the same way as the classical situation is misleading.
 In our interpretation, expressing a wave function as a superposition of certain eigenfunctions in general is no more than a mathematical procedure.
-Only in special physical situations like the one within the Stern-Gerlach magnet, where the eigenfunctions are those of the operator that corresponds to the actual experimental arrangement, can these eigenfunctions be considered as parts of a physical wavepacket.
+Only in special physical situations like the one within the Stern-Gerlach magnet are the spatially separated eigenfunctions physical parts of a wavepacket.